audacity/audacity/README.txt

   ./configure -C
   make dep

-To compile on Windows using MSVC++, please follow the instructions found in compile.txt in the "win" subdirectory.
+To compile on Windows using MSVC++, please follow the instructions in win\compile.txt in the source code.

 To compile using Xcode on Mac OS X, see the instructions in mac/compile.txt.